lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 observations using certain sub-frameworks.
 The original model creator warns you about these.
 The assumptions are laid bare and the competing ideas are visible to naked eyes.
-The person responsible for popularizing the model passes these on faithfully in a higher abstraction level.
+The person responsible for popularizing the model passes these on faithfully to a higher abstraction level.
 The results are not statistically significant?
 No issue. *"Mate, the scientists tried to compare this.
 The results are slightly negative but more inconclusive.
 Though its nice to be safe"*.